Pavilion-devs/openai/README.md

 Langchain plays a crucial role in enhancing the interactive capabilities of our virtual social coach.
 It contributes to the conversation flow, ensuring realistic dialogues and dynamic user interactions.

 ## Finetuning
  The openAI model is being finetuned to generate a more human-like conversation with users.
-More than 10,000 amount of data is being streamlined for diversity and relevance to real-world conversations.
-This has enabled personalized conversations in real world settings.
+More than 10,000 amount of quality data is being streamlined for diversity and relevance to real-world conversations.
+This has enabled personalized conversations with users in real world settings.

 ## Integration with Frontend and Backend